Digital Infrastructure &

 This Q&A highlights a key point often overlooked: data centers are just one part of the broader digital infrastructure ecosystem that gives Virginia communities and the state a competitive edge in economic development.

-Data centers are mission-critical infrastructure, enabling our digital world to function and grow,
+Data centers are mission-critical infrastructure, enabling our digital world to function and grow, supporting everything from Artificial Intelligence, streaming movies, video calls, and hospital records to running cloud services, online education, e-commerce, and national defense.

-Importance of data centers
+Importance of Data Centers

 As global data generation surges, data centers offer a more efficient and secure way to manage computing than traditional decentralized systems.

-Growth of data centers
+Growth of Data Centers

 Driven by the relentless growth of the digital economy, data centers have become critical infrastructure — powering everything from cloud computing to AI — and their presence continues to expand to meet rising demand.